 Group influences have infinite advantages that influence people in positive ways.
 Peer influence makes people have a sense of belonging through the bond they share.
 This makes people feel secure especially when the group has a defined purpose and has set goals to achieve.

 There would be an assurance that people are rooting for you when things go wrong.
 People feel connected when they are in a group.
-It creates an avenue for learning in which innumerable numbers of opinions are shared and this serves as an opportunity to learn about each other’s perspective.
+It creates an avenue for learning in which innumerable numbers of opinions are shared and this serves as an opportunity to learn about each other’s perspectives.
 Having people to depend on can increase a person’s self-esteem especially those who are weaklings and do not have the strength to participate.

 For instance, a student who scores low grades while his/her other colleagues got high grades would be feel bad and know there is a need to buckle up, and to put more effort next time to score higher.
 Through this, he/she will know getting good grades is important.